I hear her: my authentic voice, for the first time in many weeks.

 These seven priceless gifts that you give to yourself during the holiday season (and throughout the year): slowing down, working with your hands, making time for the most important Ones, listening deeply, writing from your heart, being with what is, and embodying your Truth is an inside job.

 These are sacred gifts to yourself because no one can make you work on developing yourself without your permission or cooperation.
 You are the only one to provide this kind of spiritual nurturing.
 It is a practice of self-love and Self-sustaining vitality

 This practice of giving yourself these 7 sacred gifts is the lifeline to your best health: body mind and spirit.
-It is also a beautiful way to embrace the new you in the new year, creating positive shifts and possibilities for 2018 and beyond.
+It is also a beautiful way to embrace the new you in the new year, creating positive shifts and possibilities for the new year and beyond.